-Any person who is outside any country of such person's nationality or, in the case of a person having no nationality, is outside any country in which such person last habitually resided, and who is unable or unwilling to return to, and is unable or unwilling to avail himself or herself of the protection of, that country because of persecution or a well-founded fear of persecution on account of race, religion, nationality, membership in a particular social group, or political opinion.
+Any person who is outside any country of such person's nationality or, in the case of a person having no nationality, is outside any country in which such person last habitually resided, and who is unable or unwilling to return to, and is unable or unwilling to avail himself or herself of the protection of, that country because of persecution or a well-founded

 2 There are a few limited exceptions to this rule.
 The exception pro bono attorneys will encounter most frequently is for unaccompanied immigrant children (UICs).
 Pursuant to the Trafficking Victims Protection Reauthorization Act of 2008 (TVPRA), the Asylum Office has initial jurisdiction over all asylum applications filed by an individual previously deemed to be an "unaccompanied alien children," so long as DHS has not rescinded the individual's unaccompanied status.
 "Unaccompanied alien children" refers to children who do not have lawful immigration status in the United States, who have not attained 18 years of age, and who do not have a parent or legal guardian in the United States.
 6 U.S.C. § 279(g)(2).
-This jurisdictional provision applies even if the individual is no longer a child, has been reunited with her parents, and/or, is already in removal proceedings.
-More information regarding the TVPRA and working with UICs can be found in Appendix Q of this manual.
-If a client has not previously been identified as a UIC by NIJC, but the pro bono attorney thinks the client should be considered an unaccompanied alien child, the attorney should contact NIJC.
+Per USCIS policy, this jurisdictional provision previously applied to any previously designated UIC (so long as that designation had not been formally rescinded), even if the individual was no longer a child or had been reunited with her parents.
+However, a May 31, 2019, USCIS memorandum changed this policy so that now, the USCIS Asylum Office only has initial jurisdiction over asylum applications filed by individuals who met the definition of a UIC at the time of filing.
+For more information, please see https://immigrantjustice.org/admin_policy/blog/significant-asylum-policy-change-unaccompanied-childrens-cases.